Herrandy/RoboND-Perception-Project/writeup.md

 passthrough.set_filter_limits(axis_min, axis_max)
 cloud_filtered = passthrough.filter()
 ```
-The function was called using z and y for the variable AXIS so that we were only left with the table and objects.
+The function was used using z and y for the variable AXIS so that we were only left with the table and objects.

-Finally the filtered cloud was segmented using RANSAC plane fitting into two different set of points extracted_inliers and extracted_outliers which contained the table and the objects respectively.
+Finally the filtered cloud was segmented using RANSAC plane fitting algorithm into two different set of points named extracted_inliers and extracted_outliers which contained the table and the objects respectively.
-In the function max_distance was set so that the front of the table was also correctly segmented into inliers.
+In the function max_distance was set so that the front of the table (vertical plane w.r.t camera) was also correctly segmented into inliers.
 ```python
 seg = cloud_filtered.make_segmenter()
 seg.set_model_type(pcl.SACMODEL_PLANE)